snorwin/powercoders/docs/deployment.md

             The `Deployment` adds a random string (e.g. `12cf4d11ce`) to the deployment name while creating the `ReplicaSet`.
             The `ReplicaSet` itself adds  another random string to the each `Pod` (e.g. `p9w5h`).

-        ??? question "What happens if you delete a pod uisng `oc delete pod <pod name>`?"
+        ??? question "What happens if you delete a pod using `oc delete pod <pod name>`?"

             The `ReplicaSet` of the `Deployment` automatically creates a new `Pod`.
 The same would happen if the application in the container of the `Pod` crashed or terminated.